 About The Amazing Spaghetti

 Magician Dan Freed (The Amazing Spaghetti - Magician & Entertainer) has been making kids laugh and have a blast non-stop since 1994.
-He is a full time professional children's entertainment specialist that features magic shows, puppets with ventriloquism, balloon twisting, party caricature drawing, strolling close-up magic, and game leading.
+He is a full time professional children's entertainment specialist.
+He is also a professional fine artist specializing in original paintings and drawings and custom portraits http://danieljayfreed.com .
+Dan is also a member of popular local improv comedy group Better Than Bacon:

-He is married with 2 kids (ages 12 and 16) and moved to West Chester PA in 2014.
-He has full liability insurance.
+He is married with 2 kids and moved to West Chester PA in 2014.
+He has full liability insurance and is vaccinated.
 He has a current PA state teachers license, and that means he has cleared all federal and state background checks.

-To the left are photos of Dan with his kids (and a photo of one of his cats taken on new years eve - that cat knows how to have fun).
+To the left are photos of Dan with his kids (and a photo of one of his cats taken on new years eve - that cat is a party animal!).

 Here is an article about The Amazing Spaghetti (magician Dan Freed) from West Chester Life Magazine: